Category: Security Headers

 LiteSpeed Cache and Security Headers

-If you are using LiteSpeed cache you may have problems updating your security headers.
-This is because LiteSpeed cache will prevent the loading of our advanced-headers.php file.
-The solution for this is to add rsssl_after_saved_fields to the “Purge All Hooks” list in the LiteSpeed cache settings.
-This will purge the LiteSpeed cache on every save of the Really SImple SSL settings.
-NOTE: This will not work for CSP learning mode because learning mode changes the headers without a manual save
+If you are using LiteSpeed Cache, you might have noticed that it takes a while for updates to your Security Header settings to take effect.
+This is because LiteSpeed Cache can prevent the loading of our advanced-headers.php file (which contains the headers from the plugin).
+The solution to this is to add rsssl_after_saved_fields to the “Purge All Hooks” list in the LiteSpeed Cache settings.
+This will purge the LiteSpeed Cache on every save of the Really Simple Security settings.
+NOTE:

 W3 Total Cache and Security Headers

-Disk: Enhanced mode blocks security headers If you are using W3 Total Cache in “Disk: Enhanced” mode, setting security headers in Really Simple SSL will not work correctly.
-Really Simple SSL sets security headers using PHP and the “Disk: Enhanced” mode in W3 Total Cache completely bypasses PHP and serves static HTML only.
-This means W3 Total Cache “Disk: Enhanced” mode is incompatible with the security headers functionality in Really Simple SSL.
-To use Really Simple SSL’s security headers functionality
+Disk: Enhanced mode blocks security headers If you are using W3 Total Cache in “Disk: Enhanced” mode, setting Security Headers via Really Simple Security will not work correctly.
+Really Simple Security sets security headers using PHP, and the “Disk: Enhanced” mode in W3 Total Cache completely bypasses PHP to serve static HTML only.
+This means W3 Total Cache “Disk: Enhanced” mode is inherently incompatible with the Security Headers functionality in Really Simple SSL.
+To use Really Simple Security’s security headers

 Implementing Content Security Policy (CSP) on WordPress